Key facts

 Applications for credit transfer will be considered depending on the quality and subject matter of the student's prior qualifications and professional experience.

 The Graduate Certificate of Cultural Heritage and Museum Studies and Graduate Diploma of Museum Studies and the Masters in Cultural Heritage and Museum Studies comprise a suite of fully articulated courses.
-Successful completion of the Graduate Certificate of Cultural Heritage and Museum Studies will lead to entry into either the Graduate Diploma of Museum Studies with up to 4 credit points of RPL or allows for entry into the Master of Cultural Heritage and Museum Studies [8cp].
-Successful completion of the Graduate Diploma of Museum Studies or equivalent will lead to entry into either the Master of Cultural Heritage and Museum Studies or Master of Cultural Heritage and Museum Studies (Professional) with up to 8 credit points for credit transfer.
+Successful completion of the Graduate Certificate of Cultural Heritage and Museum Studies will lead to entry into either the Graduate Diploma of Museum Studies with up to 4 credit points of RPL or allows for entry into the Master of Cultural Heritage and Museum Studies.
+Successful completion of the Graduate Diploma of Cultural Heritage and Museum studies qualifies your entry into the one year (8 credit point version) of *Master of Cultural Heritage and Museum Studies.”

 Fees and scholarships